martinsolent/bdats/docs/pathways/index.md

 #  BDATS Pathways

-The BDATS apprenticeship offers four pathways from depending on your job role
+The BDATS apprenticeship offers four pathways depending on your job role